mrocklin/thesis/cas-code-generation.md

 $$\frac{1}{210} \sqrt{70} x^{2} \left(- \frac{4}{3} x^{3} + 16 x^{2} - 56 x + 56\right) e^{- x}$$

-As a case study, we generate code to evaluate this expression and its derivative on an array of real values.
+As a case study, we generate code to simultaneously evaluate this expression and its derivative on an array of real values.

 #### Simplification